Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 - Arrays can be used in the exact same manner as other variables, so they can be object variables, method parameters, return values of methods, and so on.

 - A significant portion of generally used data structures use arrays in their internal implementation.

+## List
+Let's examine one way to implement the Java ArrayList data structure.
+Java ArrayList uses an array.
+The type of the elements in the array is defined by the type parameter given to the ArrayList.
+Due to this we can add nearly any type of data to a list.
+Java List offers multiple methods, but right now add, contains, remove and get are most relevant for us.

+# Creating a new list
+Let's create class List.
+The List has a generic array — the type of the elements in the array is defined on run time using type parameters.
+Let's set the size of the array to 10.
+The array is created as type object, and changed to type generic with (A[]) new Object[10]; — this is done because Java does not support the call new A[10]; for now.

+List encapsulates an array.
+In the beginning, every element in the array contains a null-reference.

+# Adding values to the list
+The size of the list does not grow.
+One of the benefits of the ArrayListclass is, that it grows as needed — Programmers do not have to worry about the list getting full.
+The size of the list does not grow.
+One of the benefits of the ArrayListclass is, that it grows as needed — Programmers do not have to worry about the list getting full.

+Let's add the functionality for increasing the size of the List.
+The size of the List increases if the user tries to add a value to a full list.
+The size of the List is increased by creating a new, larger, array to which the values ​​from the old array are copied to.
+After this the old array is Abandoned and the List starts to use the new array.

+The size of the array is determined in Java with the formula oldSize + oldSize / 2.
+Let's use the same formula in our implementation.
+We'll create a new method growfor increasing the size of the array.
+The method is available only for other methods in the class (it is private).
+The implementation creates a new array whose size is 1.5 times the size of the old array.
+After this all the elements of the old array are copied into the new one, and finally the value of the object variable valuesis set to the new array.
+The automatic Java garbage Collector removes the old array at some point, now that there are no longer any References to it.

+# On the effectiveness of this method
+The method described above copies every element from the old array to the new array.
+If we would have for example two million elements in an array, we must go through two million elements while copying them.

+We will discuss the effectiveness of this method — and ways to make it more effective — in the courses Datastructures and Algorithms and Design and analysis of algorithms.